 About 63% of the global population has internet access, producing around 2.5 quintillion bytes of data every day without sleep.

-Data can impact the cannabis industry in various ways.
+Cannabis Data can impact the industry in various ways.
 And companies are capitalizing on the demand for data collection and analysis as a service to enhance other businesses.
-Here are some companies harnessing the power of data and how they are helping create a competitive edge.
+Here are some companies harnessing the power of cannabis data and how they are helping create a competitive edge.

 BLAZE is a California-based enterprise resource planning (ERP) SaaS company specializing in inventory and sales management.
 The company’s service offerings include seed growth to sales, distribution, and dispensary POS software, complemented by its novel payment platform, BlazePay.
 BLAZE aims to connect the entire supply chain through integration with its 40 technology partners.